 Our doctoral program in social welfare at the UCLA Luskin School of Public Affairs is among the finest in the nation.
-Each year we select a small group of scholars from diverse disciplines to join us for a rigorous, tailored program of study that includes both personalized instruction and applied research experience.
-Our doctoral students are guided by expert mentors during their time in the program and our graduates go on to secure academic positions at top-tier research universities across the world.
+Each year, we select a small group of scholars from diverse disciplines to join us for a rigorous, tailored study program that includes personalized instruction and applied research experience.
+Expert mentors guide our doctoral students during their time in the program, and our graduates go on to secure academic positions at top-tier research universities across the world.

-During their time at UCLA, students take advantage of the rich learning resources in the Social Welfare Department and other departments within the Luskin School.
-A distinct advantage of our program is its connection to the larger UCLA campus – each year students can take courses in allied disciplines, including medicine, nursing, public health, psychology and sociology.
+Students take advantage of the rich learning resources in the Social Welfare Department and other departments within the Luskin School during their time at UCLA.
+A distinct advantage of our program is its connection to the larger UCLA campus.
+Each year, students can take courses in allied disciplines, including medicine, nursing, public health, psychology, and sociology.
 The purpose of this interdisciplinary approach is to enable our students to develop substantive and methodological knowledge consonant with cutting-edge scholarship in their area of specialization.

+Throughout the program, we offer professional development seminars and workshops on a variety of topics.
 In recognition of the considerable knowledge and skills required of those contemplating academic careers, our students are encouraged to publish in scholarly journals, present at national conferences, and submit extramural proposals to support their independent research.
 Through these efforts, our students enter the job market with competitive records of scholarly productivity.
-Throughout the program we offer professional development seminars and workshops on a variety of topics.
-In their final year, students are invited to join our job seekers program, which offers personalized mentorship for success on the academic job market.
+Students are invited to join our job seekers program in their final year, which provides personalized mentorship to success in the academic job market.

-Financial aid packages include full tuition plus stipends in the first two years, as well as university fellowships and paid teaching and research assistantships in years three through five.
+Financial aid packages include full tuition plus stipends in the first four years in the form of fellowship support and paid teaching assistantships.
 Full-time students will be expected to enroll in twelve units of study each quarter.
 It is possible to complete the program in four years, although some take a year longer.
-We also offer a small combined MSW/PhD program in which prospective students without a master’s degree in social welfare can apply for acceptance into a program of study that leads to both the MSW and the PhD degrees.
+We also offer a small combined MSW/Ph.D.** program in which prospective students without a master’s degree in social welfare can apply for acceptance into a program of study that leads to both the MSW and the Ph.D. degrees.

-The due dates for application materials are Dec.
-15 for fellowship consideration and January 10 for general consideration.
-For more information, please contact me by email at Holloway@luskin.ucla.edu or by phone at (310) 825-7840.
+The due date for application materials is December 15th.
+For more information, please contact me by email at email@example.com or by phone at (310) 206-6102.
 We look forward to receiving your application and welcome your questions of inquiry.

 The program has several significant features.
 Research training, both formal and experiential, is at the core of the program.
 Flexibility is provided to help students attain in-depth competence in a substantive area of social welfare.
 Students progress from a common foundation in scholarship and research methods toward a high degree of individualized specialization.
 This common foundation emphasizes the acquisition of analytic tools needed to understand, appraise and advance knowledge in social welfare.
 With these analytical tools, the students select a specific area of specialization and develop expertise in that area.
 Considerable emphasis is placed on the individualized instructional relationship between students and faculty mentors.
 The learning process involves more than classroom instruction.
 Students are expected to work closely with faculty in their roles as scholars and researchers.
 The program is interdisciplinary and students are encouraged to use the rich learning resources of the entire University.